jaffreyjoy/hadoop-distsys-assgnt/README.md

 ## Quick Start

 The docker compose setup uses bind volumes.
-Replace those lines to bind a directory on your local file system or remove those lines if you do not want to bind any directories.
+Replace line 14 in `docker-compose.yml` to bind a directory on your local file system, or remove lines 13-15 if you do not want to bind any directories.

 To deploy an example HDFS cluster, run:
 ```